zmap/zlint/CONTRIBUTING.md

 ### Testing Configurable Lints

-Testing a lint that is configurable is much the same as testing on that is not.
-However, if you wish exercise various configurations then you may do by utilizing the `test.TestLintWithConfig` function which takes in an extra string which is the raw TOML of your target test configuration.
+Testing a lint that is configurable is much the same as testing one that is not.
+However, if you wish to exercise various configurations then you may do so by utilizing the `test.TestLintWithConfig` function which takes in an extra string which is the raw TOML of your target test configuration.

 ```go